Mermade/widdershins/README.md

 ### News

-As of v2.1.0 Widdershins expands the definition of OpenAPI body parameters / requestBodies (and AsyncAPI headers and payloads, Semoasa schemas) by default.
+* As of v2.1.0 Widdershins expands the definition of OpenAPI body parameters / requestBodies (and AsyncAPI headers and payloads, Semoasa schemas) by default.
 You can restore the old behaviour by using the `--noschema` option.
+* As of v3.x you must use the `--harmony` flag if running on Node.js 4

 ### To install